awickert/gFlex/README.md

 Quiet= ; true/false -- total silence if True.
 Defaults to False.
 ```

-To run gFlex inside of GRASS GIS, you may copy **r.flexure** to the **scripts** directory of your GRASS GIS installation.
-This isn't the real way to install GRASS GIS add-ons, but it works for the moment until gFlex is complete enough to be submitted to the GRASS GIS add-ons repository.

-To run gFlex within the CSDMS environment, see **gflex_bmi.py**.

 #### Within a Python script (with or without a configuration file)

 To run gFlex from other Python programs, simply add code like you will find in **gflex_copy_paste.py**, and see **gflex/input/run_in_script.py** as an example, and my scratch file (if it is tracked on git) is **gflex/tests/interactive.py**: